joshring/design-princples/README.md

 ## Prefer standards to custom wrappers
 - Try to use more standard objects as they have more predictable behaviour, augment their behaviour by calling custom functions

+## Use interfaces sparingly
+- In most cases you can use a function from a package to achieve what we have done with an interface.
+- Where we need generalisation we can pass a function as an argument to another function.

+## Separate validation from other logic
+- Validation is a complex operation so makes sense to separate from other logic, eg unmarshaling
+- Validation as close to the start of the handler as possible makes the rest of the logic easier

 # Explicit inputs and outputs
 ## Function side effects should be visible, eg if changing an attribute on a struct
 ```Go